ml4evolang/ml4evolang.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <ul>
+      <li>The review phase has concluded and we are happy to announce that we could accept all 17 submissions, five of which will be presented in a flash talk during our workshop (see updated Schedule).
+All posters of the workshop will be presented in an online poster session of the main conference.</li>
       <li>We seek to finish the review process one week earlier (July 18) so that (in-person) participants have enough time to organize VISA, flights, and accommodation.</li>
       <li>Posters will be presented in the online poster sessions of the main conference, planned for the 6th and 7th of September. <a href="https://sites.google.com/view/joint-conf-language-evolution/schedule">Link to JCoLE schedule</a></li>
       <li> During our workshop, poster presenters will be able to present their work in a flash-talk format.</li>